augori/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The assistant let you define:

-* The attribute (using the Field listbox or the image:: images/mIconExpressionEditorOpen.png :width: 1.5 em `Set column expression` function, see :ref:`vector_expressions`)
+* The attribute (using the Field listbox or the |mActionmIconExpressionEditorOpentest|
+  `Set column expression` function, see :ref:`vector_expressions`)
 * The minimum and maximum size of the symbol
 * The minimum and maximum values of the Field.
 The down pointing arrow allows to set the minimum and maximum values according to your data.

+.. |mActionmIconExpressionEditorOpentest| image:: images/mIconExpressionEditorOpen.png
+   :width: 1.5 em

 The values presented in the varying size assistant above will set the size 'Data-defined override' with: